AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Related Work

 \emph{Image Captioning in Indian Languages} like Assamese, Bengali, and Hindi is scarce, primarily due to the lack of large-scale image-caption datasets.
 Mishra \emph{et al.}~\cite{mishra2021hindi} introduced MSCOCO-Hindi by translating MSCOCO-English captions into Hindi.
 Additionally, the authors employ ResNet101~\cite{resnet101} as visual feature encoder and GRU with attention for caption generation.
 In another work, Mishra \emph{et al.}~\cite{mishra2021image} used the transformer decoder with ResNet101 for Hindi caption generation.
 In Assamese language, Nath \emph{et al.}~\cite{nath2022image} used a similar translation-based approach to create Assamese image-caption dataset and employed EfficientNetB3 with GRU for caption generation.
 However, automatically translated Assamese captions often suffer from syntactic and semantic errors~\cite{mypaper_paclic} and that is not addressed in~\cite{nath2022image}.
 Choudhury \emph{et al.}~\cite{mypaper_paclic} addressed this issue by manually correcting the translation errors to develop the \emph{COCO-Assamese} and \emph{Flickr30K-Assamese} datasets.
 Additionally, the authors employed FasterRCNN for visual feature encoding and Bi-LSTM with bilinear attention for caption generation.
-Further, Choudhury \emph{et al.}~\cite{mypaper_IJALP} showed that models trained exclusively on Assamese image-caption datasets outperform those trained on English datasets and subsequently translated into Assamese.
+In a related study, Choudhury \emph{et al.}~\cite{mypaper_tallip} incorporated semantic attributes with visual features to improve Assamese captioning performance.
+The semantic attributes are key concepts presented in an image, such as object and place names, attributes, and actions.
+These semantic attributes are mapped to feature vectors using FastText~\cite{fasttext} embeddings trained on a large Assamese corpus.
+FastText was chosen for its subword-level modeling, which captures the inflectional properties of Assamese effectively.
+Further, Choudhury \emph{et al.}~\cite{mypaper_IJALP} demonstrated that models trained directly on Assamese datasets performed better than those trained on English datasets followed by translation into Assamese.
 This highlights the importance of developing image caption datasets and models for low-resource languages like Assamese.